nus-cs2113-AY2021S1/tp/docs/team/randynyl.md

   * Ability to create appointments
   * Ability to book appointments
   * Improved code quality
+  * Some JUnit tests
 * Contributions to the DG:
   * Complete class diagram
-  * Book command sequence diagram
+  * Book command sequence diagram and flow